db627/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

 us up for long-term success.
 <<<<<<< HEAD

-As a student, I want to have access to hands-on learning opportunities in modern software development technologies and processes so that I can build practical skills that are applicable in real-world scenarios.
-By creating interactive learning experiences, we can create a platform that provides students with the tools and knowledge they need to succeed in their future careers.
-This will enable us to empower the next generation of software developers and technology professionals.
-By following Agile principles and methodologies, we can quickly and effectively develop and deliver high-quality course materials and resources, setting our students up for success in the long term.
+As a teacher at MyWebClass, I want to incorporate Agile methodologies in teaching modern software development technologies to provide students with a hands-on learning experience.
+By following Agile principles, we can quickly and effectively deliver project outcomes for our initiatives, which include creating a website that follows proper Search Engine Optimization and Google Analytics Integration, with a clean and simple design for ease of use, and implementing a CI/CD process to improve the workflow of development.
+This approach contextualizes technology with business processes, enabling our students to learn in a realistic and practical environment, preparing them for success in the tech industry.
 ## Initiative(s)
 =======
 >>>>>>> a938950eacb617661155a2a95ba15eabc839ded0